evabanegacom/Ruby-Capstone/README.md

 # step 1 clone this folder from my repo

-# step 2 open this document with an editor
+# step 2 open this document with a Vscode editor

-# step 3 run the testing.spec.rb with the command rspec from you terminal
+# step 3 run the modules.rb and see how the linter catchees the errors.
+Also read the program to know how it works

-# step 4 the lib folders contain the files for testing the linters, link the files from the folders by
+# step 4 the lib folders contain the sample files for testing the linters, they already contain errors. if you want to use another file to test, create a ruby file and add link it's path to the modules.rb and the testing_spec.rb
-putting them in the modules.rb and testing_spec.rb for testing the lints and rspec i.e lib/sample.rb

-# step 5 run the modules.rb
+# step 5 run the modules.rb again and see that it caught the errors, then run the test_spec.rb and see that the tests work; if the test fails, then it didn't catch the errors it was given

 # LINTERS CREATED
 I created 8 linters